akucintavalent/blog/README.md

 rails s
 ```

-The open http://localhost:3000 in the browser
+Then open http://localhost:3000 in the browser.

 ## Authors